juanchovelezpro/BookRecipes/README.md

-# TrainingCSharp
+# BookRecipes
-Some codes to learn and practice C#.
+A code to learn basics of C#.